Irrevocable trusts are a powerful tool in estate planning, offering benefits like asset protection and tax advantages.

 Can an Irrevocable Trust Be Modified in North Carolina?

-In North Carolina, while irrevocable trusts are designed to be permanent, there are legal avenues available for modification.
+In North Carolina, while irrevocable trusts are designed to be permanent, there are legal avenues available for trust modification.

 The state’s trust laws provide exceptions that allow changes under specific circumstances, such as when all beneficiaries consent or when a court deems a modification necessary to achieve the trust’s original intent.